 (g) Absences Resulting from Religious Observances: In accordance with University of Oklahoma policy, I will excuse absences that result from religious observances.
 To have an absence excused on the basis of a religious observance, you must file an End-of-Semester Attendance Mitigation Statement, as discussed in §9-6.
+(Calendar the filing of that statement now if you think you might have an excusable absence this semester because of a religious observation.
+See §9-6.)
 You should also separately contact me as appropriate or useful during the course of the semester in regard to such absences.
 9-4.
 Attendance Record: To avoid being distracted in class by constantly noting things like late arrivals and early departures, I generally require students to log their own attendance.
 Thus, it is of paramount importance that you deal with all attendance issues with utmost honesty, integrity, and care.
 Inaccuracies in marking an attendance log or late slip will presumptively be treated as academic misconduct and will presumptively result in a lowered grade or a failing grade.
 If an inaccuracy is inadvertent, prompt self-disclosure is encouraged and will be considered ameliorative.